webxdc/website/src-docs/spec/sendUpdate.md

   the app will be navigated to the `href` location with the application root url prepended.

-- `update.document`: optional, name of the document in edit (eg. the title of a poll or the name of a text in an editor) Implementations show the document name e.g. beside the app icon or in the title bar.
+- `update.document`: optional, name of the document in edit (eg. the title of a poll or the name of a text in an editor) mplementations show the document name e.g. beside the app icon or in the title bar.
   MUST NOT be used if the webxdc does not create documents, e.g. in games.
   Do not add linebreaks; implementations will truncate the text at about 20 characters or less.

 - `update.summary`: optional, short text, shown beside the app icon;
   it is recommended to use some aggregated value, e.g. "8 votes", "Highscore: 123".
   Do not add linebreaks; implementations will truncate the text at about 20 characters or less.

 ## Using `info` and `href` to provide navigation